damienwmartin/MetaLearning2020/Rebel/Readme.md

 # Python Rebel Implementation

-Overview
+## Overview
-- Rebel_Alg -> Runs through the Rebel whole rebel algorith
+- Rebel_Alg.py -> Runs through one iteration of the rebel algorithm
-- game_tree -> Builds subgame trees as a directed graph, (game wrapper is currently in here as well i want to move it)
+- game_tree.py -> Builds subgame trees as a directed graph, contains addition methods setting values of leaf nodes, updating policy, etc.
-- PBS -> class for PBS that serves as search tree nodes
+- PBS -> class for Public belief state that serves as search tree nodes

-Still need to do
+## To do:
 - plug in a cfr implementation
 - implement game wrapper for Leduc
 - Training Loop
+- Evaluation Loop